caugustine2022/resume/README.md

 ##### *Average Hrs/Wk: 40*

-* Collaborated with cross-functional teams to refine and document deployment processes, enhancing consistency and reducing manual errors.
-* Developed and maintained scripts (Bash/Python) to automate routine tasks, improving operational efficiency.
-* Collaborated with cross-functional teams to build and manage robust CI/CD pipelines using Jenkins and GitHub, reducing deployment time by 50% and improving overall development workflow.
+* Collaborated with cross-functional teams to refine and document deployment processes; built and managed robust CI/CD pipelines using Jenkins and GitHub, reducing deployment time by 70%, enhancing consistency, reducing manual errors, and improving overall development workflow.
-* Collaborated with development teams to integrate infrastructure-as-code (IaC) principles using tools like Terraform, resulting in reproducible and version-controlled infrastructure.
+* Collaborated with development teams to integrate infrastructure-as-code (IaC) principles using Terraform, resulting in reproducible and version-controlled infrastructure.
 * Collaborated with cross-functional teams to design, implement, and manage cloud infrastructure and microservices architecture, enhancing system reliability and scalability.
 * Assisted in setting up and maintaining version control systems (Git), ensuring efficient collaboration among development teams.
-* Contributed to developing Ansible playbooks for configuration management, improving system configuration accuracy.
+Contributed to creating Ansible playbooks for configuration management, reducing manual errors, and improving systems configuration accuracy.
 * Orchestrated containerized applications using Kubernetes, improving scalability, resource utilization, and deployment consistency.
-* Assisted in migrating on-premises systems to cloud platforms (AWS), optimizing resource allocation, and reducing infrastructure costs by 40%.
+Finally, assisted in migrating on-premises systems to cloud platforms (AWS), optimizing resource allocation, and reducing infrastructure costs by 60%.

 ### DataService Group INC. | Bear, DE